theartemmaps1/EarShotOpenAL/README.md

 The "country", "LS", "LV" and "SF" folder that can be created in the "zones" folder are the global zones ambiences.
 It means if you want some ambiences to play on the entire zone and not "piece-by-piece" then add ambiences to those global zones.

+OR, if you want to put ambiences manually on the map, do this:

+Place the "map_ambience.ini" file in the "GameFolder\generic\ambience" folder.

+Instructions are inside that .ini file.

 Possible output: GameFolder\EarShot\generic\ambience\ambience.wav (generic ambience during daytime).
 Night time: GameFolder\EarShot\generic\ambience\ambience_night.wav (generic ambience during night time).